 Looking for inspiration and ideas to reach your fundraising target?
 Lots of our supporters have raised an incredible amount of money for The Big Issue Foundation in just a few months.
 Whether you’re aiming for your £250 Big London Night Walk target, or raising £1,800+ alongside your training for the London Marathon, we’re on hand to give you all the tips and advice you need.

 Kate ran the London Marathon for us, and was initially concerned about hitting her fundraising target.
-However, along with the support of her brother she managed to raise a staggering £4,000 in just a couple of months.
-Kate used some simple fundraising ideas such as: selling items on ebay, holding a church fair with friends and organising a raffle at a local bar.
+However, along with the support of her brother she managed to raise a staggering £4,000 in just a couple of months, using some simple fundraising ideas such as: selling items on eBay, holding a church fair with friends and organising a raffle at a local bar.
 Kate’s birthday was just before the London Marathon so she also asked friends and family to buy her a ‘virtual drink’.
 They did this by donating the money they would pay for a cocktail or glass of wine onto her fundraising page.
 Why not try this for your birthday or Christmas, and see how much you can raise?

 Here are Amit’s 4 easy tips for fundraising:

 Use Social media…a lot

 Use other ways of raising awareness

 Emailing work colleagues is also a great way to raise sponsorship.
 Timing is key here, so try and time your email to coincide with pay day (cheeky but very effective!)
 Also, don’t worry about emailing a request more than once, it usually takes a few emails for people to take action.

 Give and get back

 Say thank you

 The last and final piece of advice is the most important.
 Make sure you thank every person for their generosity.
 Using Facebook is a really good way to do this as it not only shows you’re thankful, but also helps spread the word to other people too.
 I find thanking people publically on social media taps into an innate ‘feel good factor’ in us that we’ve done a good job.
-It’s like a virtual tap on that back and showcases someone’s good deed which, as Brits, we don’t tend to do very well!